What is included in this Directory?

-Prison arts programming refers to arts-based workshops, projects, and courses offered in prisons, jails, juvenile detention centers, reentry, restorative justice, or diversion programs.
+JAC’s Program Directory includes arts-based workshops, projects, and courses offered in prisons, jails, youth detention centers, reentry, restorative justice, or diversion programs across the US and beyond.
 Possible art forms include creative writing, poetry, visual art, dance, drama, and music.
-Yoga, meditation, and horticulture may also be considered prison arts programs.
-All of these art forms may also be combined into multi-disciplinary art programs.
+Yoga, meditation, and horticulture programs are also included.
+All of these forms of creative expression may also be combined into multi-disciplinary programs.

 Who offers these programs?